Robust high-dimensional Gaussian and bootstrap approximations for trimmed sample means: Main proofs

 then

 \end{lemma}

 Finally, we need to ensure that $V_M(\sG) \leq t$ with high probability.
 This is the purpose of the so-called ``counting lemma'' from \cite{OliveiraResende}.
-The original lemma from \cite{OliveiraResende} is unnecessarily complex for presenting our main proof ideas and to prove the high-dimensional results from \S\ref{sec:mainresult}.
+The original lemma in \cite{OliveiraResende} is somewhat convoluted and presents its results in terms of the Rademacher complexity of $\sF$.
 We here introduce the following simplified version of the original ``counting lemma'' from \cite{OliveiraResende}: